How to draw asian eyes

 Pro-tip: To avoid clumpy and spidery-looking lashes, wipe off excess mascara from the wand before applying.

-See also How to get rid of black magic
+See also How to draw a plate

 Emphasize the outer corners